ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsIPRestrictionsApi.md

 # **SaveIpRestrictions**
 > IpRestrictionsWrapper SaveIpRestrictions (IpRestrictionsDto? ipRestrictionsDto = null)

-Save the IP restriction settings
+Update the IP restrictions

-Updates the IP restriction settings with a parameter specified in the request.
+Updates the IP restrictions with the parameters specified in the request.

 ### Example
 ```csharp